 You might already know for sure that you have a hornet problem.
-But here are a couple of the most common signs of a hornet infestation in Orlando.
+But here are a couple of the most common signs of a hornet infestation in Central Florida.

 You might see one flying around the house, yard, or garden.